 After the Vietnam War, there was a period of hyperinflation, which saw double-digit inflation from 1975 to the early 1990s, reaching its peak in 1986 (875%).
 In the late 1980s to the early 1990s, real estate, motorcycles, televisions, livestock and even agricultural products were priced and traded in gold.
 However, as inflation eased in the early 2000s, gold’s functions in exchange and price measurement gradually decreased, alongside the use and exchange of the Kim Thanh Gold Bar.

-The Development of the Gold Market Since 1986
+Development of Vietnam’s Gold Market (1988–2012)

-The development of the Vietnamese economy began with the introduction of Doi Moi, or Renovation, in December 1986.
+The development of the Vietnamese economy began with the introduction of Doi Moi, or renovation, in December 1986.
 The set of economic reforms aimed to develop Vietnam’s centrally planned economy into a market-driven one with a socialist orientation.

-In the 2000s, FDI flowed back into Vietnam.
-This pushed its GDP above 8% in 2005, a level that was maintained for 3 years.
-The growth in FDI was 8.5% and exceeded $20 billion in 2007.
+In the 2000s, foreign direct investment (FDI) flowed back into Vietnam.
+This pushed its GDP above 8% in 2005, a level that was maintained for three years.
+The growth in FDI was 8.5% and exceeded US$20 billion in 2007.
 This growth created a new-found appetite for investment among the Vietnamese.
 Gold, real estate and stocks became popular asset classes for investments.

-In relation to the regulation of gold, the government abolished all administrative licensing for the management of gold trading activities in 1999, and in the following year, the State Bank of Vietnam, the country’s central bank, allowed credit institutions to mobilise gold in term deposits along with Vietnamese dong deposits guaranteed by gold.
+The government abolished all administrative licensing for the management of gold trading activities in 1999, and in the following year, the State Bank of Vietnam, the country’s central bank, allowed credit institutions to mobilise gold in term deposits along with Vietnamese dong deposits guaranteed by gold.
 Besides that, the import of gold was permitted in 2001.

 In 2005, Vietnam’s finance ministry reduced the import tax on gold bars from 1% to 0.5%, and the following year, the central bank approved margin trading on domestic and foreign gold.
 In 2007, the Asian Commercial Bank opened leveraged gold trading facilities, and many banks followed suit in opening similar trading facilities.
 However, while this increased gold imports, it also increased the country’s trade deficit.

 In June 2008, the government decided to stop the import of gold.
 However, this created a surge in gold prices and resulted in more parallel imports.
 In November 2009, the government resumed gold imports, which resulted in a sharp increase in import figures and a sharp drop in reserves.

 After years of active and free trading, particularly from 2008 to 2010, the central bank decided to take action to cool the gold market.
 It issued control measures, which included the closure of more than 20 gold trading floors.

-Some credit institutions and jewellery manufacturers had to close, as a result of the new rules, which stated that a credit institution must own a charter capital of at least 3 trillion Vietnamese dong and have registered for gold bar trading and be based in at least five provinces and municipalities.
+Some credit institutions and jewellery manufacturers had to close, as a result of the new rules, which stated that a credit institution must own a charter capital of at least 3 trillion Vietnamese dong (US$131 million) and have registered for gold bar trading and be based in at least five provinces and municipalities.
 In order to qualify as a gold jewellery manufacturer, the company must be lawfully established, possess a business registration certificate to make gold jewellery, and have the necessary production facilities and equipment.